jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 }
 ```

-This reduces the amount of allocations and improves our runtime again!
+This reduces the amount of allocations managed by the GC by 60% while slightly improving the runtime performance as well.
+# TABLE RESULTS ARE OUT OF DATE

 {{% table %}}
 |                  Method |     Mean |     Error |    StdDev | Ratio |  Gen 0 | Gen 1 | Gen 2 | Allocated |
 |------------------------ |---------:|----------:|----------:|------:|-------:|------:|------:|----------:|